-Joel is a pianist, organist, conductor, and private piano instructor from Vail, Arizona.
-His first and most influential piano teacher was his grandmother, and when he was fourteen years old he began his first job, sharing his gifts with his church.
+Joel is a pianist, organist, conductor, and private piano instructor from Topsham, Maine.
+His first and most influential piano teacher was his grandmother, and when he was fourteen years old he began his first job, sharing his gifts with his church in Arizona.
 While his repertoire has grown over the years, he has always maintained a position as a minister of music in churches.

 As a young man, Joel’s interest in music was not limited to the piano; he sang with the Tucson Arizona Boys Chorus and the Arizona All-State Choir.
 Joel also played the violin with the Tucson Philharmonia Youth Orchestra and Tucson Junior Strings.
 The piano always stood out as his primary passion, and after studying with Dr. Paula Fan at the University of Arizona, he obtained a Bachelor of Music degree in piano performance in 2012.

 His pianistic experience includes genres such as classical, jazz, rock and roll, vocal, instrumental, traditional and contemporary Christian music, and musical theatre.
 He has an avid passion for creating music and collaborating with fellow performers.